If you visit my blog, charctersontheccouch.com, you’ll find my writings on film.

 Each time I go to the movies, view a film on Hulu or Netflix, or watch a TV series, I can’t help but understand the characters in the same ways I understand my patients.
 And, when I do, I get inspired to write.
 This, I then bring to my Characters on the Couch blog.
 It’s amazing how films and TV can depict real human problems with startling accuracy.
 Do you wonder why?

-Our unconscious minds unite with the writer’s.
+Writers bring their own experiences to their fictional characters as they write.
+When we watch a film or a TV series, these characters become even more convincing by what we bring from our own pasts and present.
+Our unconscious minds unite with the characters.
+We relate.
 Personal experience is made public.
-We relate.
 We see.
+It’s true.
+The unconscious struggles of these characters show us what we can’t so easily see about other people or ourselves.
 We know.
-The early memories and unconscious struggles of these characters show us what we can’t so easily know about other people or ourselves.

 So, that’s what I do in my writings on film at Characters on the Couch.
 I offer you a psychological narrative of what I see in ways similar to how I talk with my patients.